mehulk99/Online-Book-Store/README.md

 # Product info to be shown when user clicks on any book from booklist
 ![](screenshots/product-info.png)

-# Order page when user has ordred books after payments process
+# Order page when user has ordered books after payments process
 ![](screenshots/orderlist.png)

 # Cart details when user had few items in cart